Canon T7i vs Nikon D60

-The T7i is a recent model that features in the current product line-up of Canon.
-In contrast, the Nikon D60 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the Nikon D60 was succeeded by the Nikon D5000.
+Both the T7i and the D60 have been discontinued, but can regularly be found used on eBay.
+The D60 was replaced by the Nikon D5000, while the T7i was followed by the Canon T8i.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So how do things add up?
 Is there a clear favorite between the Canon T7i and the Nikon D60?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (24 vs 10MP) with a 55% higher linear resolution.

 - Broader imaging potential: Can record not only still images but also 1080/60p movies.

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.